What happened this week in the hacking world? (Week 33/2025)

 Attack on the Canadian House of Commons

-Threat Actor exploited a recently discovered Microsoft vulnerability to access the network of the Canadian Parliament and compromise employee data.
-Authorities are investigating, and an official statement is pending.
+Threat actor exploited a recently discovered Microsoft vulnerability to access the network of the Canadian Parliament and compromise employee data.
+Authorities are investigating; an official statement is still pending.

 https://cybersecuritynews.com/canadas-house-of-commons-cyberattack

-CISA has included two exploits (CVE-2025-8875 & CVE-2025-8876) in the popular RMM platform N-able N-Central in the Known Exploited Vulnerabilities (KEV) catalog.
+CISA has added two exploits (CVE-2025-8875 & CVE-2025-8876) in the popular RMM platform N-able N-Central to the Known Exploited Vulnerabilities (KEV) catalog.
 The vulnerabilities allow for, among other things, Remote Code Execution and Command Injection.
-Immediate update to version 2025.3.1 is strongly recommended.
+Immediate security update to version 2025.3.1 is strongly recommended.

 https://www.cisa.gov/known-exploited-vulnerabilities-catalog

-A critical directory traversal vulnerability in WinRAR is actively exploited by the Russia-linked RomCom group.
-Through manipulated RAR archives, backdoors such as SnipBot, RustyClaw, and Mythic Agent are infiltrating the system.
+A critical directory traversal vulnerability in WinRAR is being actively exploited by the Russian-linked RomCom group.
+Backdoors such as SnipBot, RustyClaw, and Mythic Agent are entering systems through manipulated RAR archives.
 Users must manually update to version 7.13.

 https://www.techradar.com/pro/security/winrar-has-a-serious-security-flaw-worrying-zero-day-issue-lets-hackers-plant-malware-so-patch-right-away

-Patch Tuesday August 2025 closes a total of 111 vulnerabilities, including a zero-day in Windows Kerberos (CVE-2025-53779) and other critical bugs, such as in Azure OpenAI and graphic components.
+Patch Tuesday August 2025 addresses a total of 111 vulnerabilities, including a zero-day in Windows Kerberos (CVE-2025-53779) and other critical bugs, such as in Azure OpenAI and graphics components.
 Immediate patching is strongly recommended.

 https://thehackernews.com/2025/08/microsoft-august-2025-patch-tuesday.html